WesternPine/WesternPine/README.md

 ## Why "WesternPine"? 🌲

-Picture a mountainous landscape... chances are you're seeing a Western White Pine.
+Picture a mountainous landscape... chances are you're also imagining a Western White Pine.
 They are one of the fastest growing, most environmentally diversified, and adaptive plants in existence, and I plan to be as well.

 ## About Me